figayi/TMC-EvalShield/doc.md

 Both functions are used to receive/transmit a portion of data (starting at `&data[0]`) of size `size`.
 Since transmitting and receiving are both synchronous, `SPI_rxRequest(...)` and `SPI_txRequest(...)` will directly read/write the given data without buffering.
 These functions can only be called after initialization of the TMC_SPI interface.
+Currently, there are 3 SPI interfaces, globally accessible with *TMC\_SPI\_Channel[]* array.

 ### USB
 The USB connection is made via the *U(S)ART2* module.
 It is connected to the onboard ST-LINK,